pingcap/docs/reference/tiflash/maintain.md

 # Maintain a TiFlash Cluster

-This document describes common operations when you maintain a TiFlash cluster, including checking the version, node logout, troubleshooting, critical logs, and a system table.
+This document describes how to perform common operations when you maintain a TiFlash cluster, including checking the TiFlash version, taking TiFlash nodes down, and troubleshooting TiFlash.
+This document also introduces critical logs and a system table of TiFlash.

 ## Check the TiFlash version